vishrutay/ATAS/README.md

 glob: 0.7

 Pre-processing steps in audio files in the dataset used for this project:
+- Dataset comprissed of AWNS (18) and AWS (17) participant acoustic data.
+AWNS data was obtained from the open source FluencyBank dataset.
+AWS data was collect at the Interpersonal Neurophysiology Lab at UD.
+12 out of 17 participants provided permission to share their data.
 - Pre-processed the audio files by clipping to remove extraneous content before and after the reading task.
 - For AWNS participants, who read passages from a computer screen and pressed the spacebar once during the reading, the resulting key press noise varied in duration but never exceeded 2 seconds.
 To maintain consistency across all files, a 2-second segment was systematically removed from each recording, including AWS files, ensuring uniformity in the pre-processing procedure.
 - The sampling rate for all the acoustic files utilized was 48 kHz.
 This version of ATAS is optimized for operation at the specified sampling rate.